UoB-COMSM0166/2025-group-20/README.md

 ## Sequence Diagram

-The way in which these classes communicate and interact whilst the user interacts with the system is detailed in the Sequence Diagram linked below:
+The way in which these classes communicate and interact over time whilst the user interacts with the system is detailed in the Sequence Diagram linked below:

 ![Mermaid Diagram](https://raw.githubusercontent.com/UoB-COMSM0166/2025-group-20/refs/heads/main/docs/Design/mermaid-diagram-2025-05-10-130109.svg)

 Yet again we have omitted constructors, getters and setters that aren’t absolutely necessary to display the communication as well as functions/messages that have minor functionality within the context of the function they are being called in for simplicity and ease of reading.
+It demonstrates that due to the need for draw(), setup() and various other P5 library functions to be not attached to an object, the sketch.js contains these functions to act as a “main” file and as a user interface between the user and the Game Manager.